Dynamic Tool Fetching Breaks KV Cache¶

 Loading tool definitions dynamically per step seems like good context management but destroys the single most impactful cost optimization available: prompt caching.

-Fewer tools means fewer tokens, so fetching only needed tools per step seems optimal.
-It is not: savings from removing tools are dwarfed by breaking prompt cache continuity.
+Fewer tools means fewer tokens, so fetching only the needed tools per step seems best.
+It is not.
+The savings from removing tools are far smaller than the cost of breaking prompt cache continuity.

 Tool definitions sit at the top of the cache hierarchy.
-The prefix is computed in order: tools → system → messages.
-Any change to tool definitions invalidates every subsequent level.
+The model computes the prefix in order: tools → system → messages.
+Any change to tool definitions invalidates every level below it.

 graph LR